npm/rfcs/accepted/0000-parent-package.md

   * ` npm list` will mark packages coming from a parent `package.json`.
 Also,  overrides in the package tree should be identifyable.

- * `npm outdated` comnmand would also need to be updated to check for an outdated parent `package.json`.
+ * `npm outdated` command would also need to be updated to check for an outdated parent `package.json`.
  * Parent `package.json` needs to work with local files, links and workspaces too.
  * `npm run` should mark and list `scripts` from the parent `package.json`.
 Also,  overrides should be identifyable.
 Of course you should also be able to run inherited scripts. ;)
  * `npm update` should also be able to update the parent `package.json`.